UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 1. Extract the downloaded zip file and upload the `location-picker-at-checkout-for-woocommerce` folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Configure the plugin in WooCommerce->Settings->Location Picker At Checkout
+3. Configure the plugin in WooCommerce->Settings->Location Picker At Checkout

+Alternatively, install this plugin by searching for it from the plugins area of your WordPress website.

 == Frequently Asked Questions ==

 = The map doesn't show =

-Ensure that you have setup the plugin with your API key by going to WordPress Dashboard->WooCommerce->Shipping->Location Picker At Checkout.
+Ensure that you have setup the plugin with your API key by going to WordPress Dashboard->WooCommerce->Location Picker At Checkout.
+See [this doc](https://github.com/UVLabs/location-picker-at-checkout-for-woocommerce/wiki/Getting-Your-API-Key) for getting your API key.

+= Nothing happens when I click on the map =

+These sorts of issues are usually due to a JavaScript issue on the website.
+Check your [browser console](https://balsamiq.com/support/faqs/browserconsole/#apple-safari) for any errors that might point to the cause.
+Feel free to post those errors in the support forum and include a full screenshot of your browser console.

+= Why are the plugin settings not in my language? =

+If the plugin settings are not in your language then it means translations for your language do not currently exist for the plugin.
+You are more than welcome to help translate the plugin into your language [here](https://translate.wordpress.org/projects/wp-plugins/map-location-picker-at-checkout-for-woocommerce/)

+= This plugin doesn't have all the features I want, what do I do? =

+Post it on the [support forum](https://wordpress.org/support/plugin/map-location-picker-at-checkout-for-woocommerce/) of the plugin.

 == Screenshots ==

 1. Plugin Settings Dashboard
-2. Checkout Page Map View (No location detected yet)
+2. Checkout Page Map View (Before customer clicks "Detect Current Location" button)
-3. Checkout Page Map View (User selected their location)
+3. Checkout Page Map View (After customer clicks "Detect Current Location" button and selects their location)
-4. Order Received
+4. Order Received Page with Map
-5. View Order Map View (Past Order)
+5. View Order Page (Past Order) with Map
 6. Map view of the customer delivery location on shop order page (in the WordPress dashboard)
+7. Delivery location button inside email (goes to customer selected location when clicked)
+8. Delivery location QR Code inside email (goes to customer selected location when scanned)

+== Upgrade Notice ==

+= 1.3.2 =
+Improved support for older browsers.

 == Changelog ==

+= 1.3.2 =
+* [Fix] Location button and QR code in emails were sometimes not centered.
+* [Improvement] Added more support for older browsers.
+* [Improvement] Show info window inside map on order-received, view-order, and dashboard view-order pages.
+* [Dev] Two new filters for the delivery location button that appear in emails: `lpac_email_btn_p_styles` and `lpac_email_btn_a_styles`.

+= 1.3.1 =
+* [Fix] Missing class error.

+= 1.3.0 =
+* [Improvement] Code quality changes to plugin.

 = 1.2.2 =
 * [New] Added a new option in settings to hide the map based on the chosen shipping method.